madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 Luckily, we don't have to manage the compiler flags ourselves to get this to work out correctly, python will do that for us, as we will see when building our module.

 It's worth mentioning that we return `NULL` when the module creation fails, this is a general pattern in `cpython` code.
-When failures occur, we signal a generic error to the caller by passing `NULL`, otherwise the result of the function is returned.
+When failures occur, we signal a generic error to the caller by passing `NULL`, otherwise a valid `PyObject` is returned.
 To signal more granular error information the runtime provides an api that allows us to set and check exceptions in a static global variable.

-This is the end of the neccesarry setup, so we can get on to writing the code to solve our actual problem.
-We will leave this setup code at the bottom of the module (as it references the yet to be written method `primes_primes_less_than`, which we will need to define above the module method table, or else the compiler will complain).
+This is the end of the neccesarry setup, so we can get on to writing code to solve our actual problem.
+We will leave the setup code we just completed at the bottom of the module (as it references the yet to be written method `primes_primes_less_than`, which we will need to define above the module method table, or else the compiler will complain).

 Getting Python Objects Into C
 -----------------------------

 There are two fundamental tasks we must complete when writing a C function to be called from pyhon

-  - Recieve the arguments passed into the python method, and deconstruct them into C datatypes.
+  - Recieve the python objects passed asarguments into the python method, and deconstruct them into thier native C datatypes.
-  - Construct a python object to return to the caller.
+  - Construct a python object to return.

+Here we will focus on the first task.

-The function signature of a module level python method in C is always the same
+The function signature of a module level python method in C is, suprisingly, always the same

 {% highlight c %}
-static PyObject* primes_primes_less_than(PyObject* self, PyObject *args)
+static PyObject* primes_primes_less_than(PyObject* self, PyObject* args)
 {% endhighlight %}

 We won't need the `self` argument (luckily, the documentation is somewhat unclear about its purpose), but we will certainly need `args`.

-Notice that all the arguments to the function are passed from python as a single, generic, python object.
-The `PyObject` type is completely generic, at thier most fundamental level a `PyObject` contains a reference count (the number of other objects that care that it still exists) and a pointer to a structure containing more granular type information.
-Depending on what type of `PyObject` it is, it can contain an entire host of other functionality (numbers, lists, tuples, and dictionaries are all `PyObject`s at the C level).
+Notice that all the arguments to the function are passed from python as a single python object `args`.
+The `PyObject` type is completely generic; at its most fundamental level a `PyObject` contains a reference count (the number of other objects that care that it still exists) and a pointer to a structure containing more granular type information.
+Depending on what flavor of `PyObject` it is, it can contain an entire host of other functionality.
+Numbers, lists, tuples, and dictionaries are all `PyObject`s at the C level.

-In our case, the `self` object will contain a single *python* integer, we need to extract the *C* integer out of this so we can use it in our algorithm (note the distinction, a python integer is a `PyObject`, but a C integer is only a 64-bit binary integer).
-Thankfully, the python developers have provided a wonderful way to do this
+In our case, the `self` object will contain a single *python* integer, we need to extract the *C* integer out of this so we can use it in our algorithm (note the distinction, a python integer is a `PyObject`, but a C integer is a native 64-bit binary integer, to highlight the distinction it is common to call a python integer "wrapped").

+Thankfully, the python developers have provided a wonderful way to unwrap the native integer data.
 The code

 {% highlight c %}
 long n;
 PyArg_ParseTuple(args, "l", &n);
 {% endhighlight %}

-This will parse the argument object, extract the long integer, and place it in the variable `n`.
-The interface to `PyArg_ParseTuple` is very clever, the number and types of arguments to the python method are expressed in a format string passed as the second argument.
+will parse the argument object, extract the long integer, and place it in the variable `n`.
+The interface to `PyArg_ParseTuple` is very clever, the number and types of arguments to the python method are communicated in a format string passed as the second argument.
 If we had two integer arguments we would write

 {% highlight c %}
 long n, m;